 - The examiner contributes with discussion of the examination tasks and evaluation of these.

 - Approved laboratory course (requires approved participation and approved reports).

-  - In order to be able to plan the laboratory course as well as possible, it is important that students are strongly encouraged to register for the course as early as possible.
+- In order for the lab course to be planned as well as possible, it is important that students are encouraged to register for the course as early as possible.

 - Letter grades